MILD SPOILERS 😉

 Final Analysis of Texas Storm

 If you’re a lover of hardcore westerns, Texas Storm will make a fine addition to your collection.
 Deana James is to westerns was Roberta Gellis is to medievals.
-I was absolutely immersed in the history and feel of the times.
+I was immersed in the history and feel of the times.
 Reiver didn’t lack brave or heroic qualities as a leading man, but this was Mercedes-Maria’s story.
-As usual with James, she writes amazing, multi-faceted heroines, each woman different and strong in her own way.
+As usual with James, she writes unforgettable, multi-faceted heroines, each woman different and strong in her own way.

 All in all, though, it’s much better than many other Zebra romances I’ve read over the years.